NVIDIA/spark-rapids-ml/notebooks/aws-emr/README.md

   --bootstrap-actions Name='Spark Rapids ML Bootstrap action',Path=s3://${S3_BUCKET}/init-bootstrap-action.sh,Args=[--no-import-enabled,0]
   ```
 - In the [AWS EMR console](https://console.aws.amazon.com/emr/), click "Clusters", you can find the cluster id of the created cluster.
 Wait until the cluster has the "Waiting" status.
 - To use notebooks on EMR you will need an EMR Studio and an associated Workspace.
-If you don't already have these, in the [AWS EMR console](https://console.aws.amazon.com/emr/), on the left, in the "EMR Studio" section, click the respective "Studio" and "Workspace (Notebooks)" links and follow instructions.
-Please check EMR documentation for further instructions.
-Note that the Studio VPC should match the VPC of the subnet used for the cluster.
-Select "\*Default\*" for all security group prompts and drop downs.
+If you don't already have these, in the [AWS EMR console](https://console.aws.amazon.com/emr/), on the left, in the "EMR Studio" section, click the respective "Studio" and "Workspace (Notebooks)" links and follow instructions to create them.
+When creating a Studio, select the `Custom` setup option to allow for configuring a VPC and a Subnet.
+These should match the VPC and Subnet used for the cluster.
+Select "\*Default\*" for all security group prompts and drop downs for Studio and Workspace setting.
+Please check/search EMR documentation for further instructions.

 - In the "Workspace (Notebooks)" list of workspaces, select the created workspace, make sure it has the "Idle" status (select "Stop" otherwise in the "Actions" drop down) and click "Attach" to attach the newly created cluster through cluster id to the workspace.